sherry622tsy/lab1/README.md

-# Lab 1 – FitCheck HTML Demo
+# Lab 1 – FitTrack HTML Demo

-This project is a basic front-end web page for **FitCheck**, created as part of Lab 1 for demonstration purposes.
+This project is a basic front-end web page for **FitTrack**, created as part of Lab 1 for demonstration purposes.

 ## 📁 Project Structure